cakephp/docs/en/orm/table-objects.rst

 when you often need to show the number of associated records, but don't want to load all the records just to count them.
 For example, the comment count on any given article is often cached to make generating lists of articles more efficient.
-You can use the :doc:`CounterCacheBehvaior
+You can use the :doc:`CounterCacheBehavior
 </core-libraries/behaviors/counter-cache>` to cache counts of associated
 records.